AdobeDocs/analytics-platform.en/help/report-builder/create-a-data-block.md

 1. Set the **[!UICONTROL Data block location]**.

-    The data block location option defines the worksheet location where report builder adds the data to your worksheet.
+    The data block location option defines the worksheet location where Report Builder adds the data to your worksheet.

-    To specify the data block location, select a single cell in the worksheet or enter a cell address such as `a3`, `\\\$a3`, `a\\\$3` or `sheet1!a2`.
-The cell specified will be the upper-left corner of the data block when the data is retrieved.
+    To specify the data block location, select a single cell in the worksheet or enter a cell address, such as `a3`, `\\\$a3`, `a\\\$3` or `sheet1!a2`.
+The cell specified becomes the upper-left corner of the data block when the data is retrieved.

     Use ![DataBlockSelector](/help/assets/icons/DataBlockSelector.svg) to pick a data block location from the current selected cell in the sheet.